RayhanTabase/budget_app/README.md

 # budget_app
-> s about building a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+> Is about building a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.

 ## Built with
 - Ruby
 - Ruby on Rails
+- Tailwind css

 ## Pre-requisites
 - Ruby